-The Pier was part of the “Lift 11” urban installations festival (www.lift11.ee).
-The aim of the installation was to encourage temporary uses and bring out beauty of decaying place.
-The installation explores the territory before its “real” and official use.
-Time has weathered and deformed the pier over decades.
-It does not fit for landing boats any more.
-However, it would be perfect for sitting, relaxing and having a good time.
+The aim of The Pier installation was to encourage the use of temporary structures and bring forth the beauty of decaying places.
+The installation explored the site before its “real official use.
+Time had weathered and deformed the old pier over decades.
+It was no longer fit for accepting boats.
+However, it had become a perfect place for sitting, relaxing and having a good time.

-2013: Lift 11 installation The Pier gets the special mention at the Estonian Architects Union competition “SMALL 2010–2012”.
+In 2013 the installation The Pier of the LIFT11 festival received a special mention at the Estonian Architects Union competition SMALL 2010–2012.